All ingredients are individually packaged, but our central facility

 Make Sauce and Finish Dish

-In another mixing bowl, combine honey mustard, sour cream, reserved garlic (to taste), and a pinch of salt and pepper.
+In another mixing bowl, combine honey mustard, sour cream, half the reserved garlic, and a pinch of salt and pepper.
+Taste, and add remaining garlic if desired.

 Plate dish as pictured on front of card, serving chicken on sauce.
 Bon appétit!